terraform-ibm-modules/terraform-ibm-iam-service-id/README.md

   source                     = "terraform-ibm-modules/terraform-ibm-iam-service-id"
-  version                    = "latest" # Replace "latest" with a release version to lock into a specific release iam_service_id_name        = "my-iam-service-id" iam_service_id_tags        = var.resource_tags
-  iam_service_id_description = "my-iam-service-id-description"
+  version                    = "latest" # Replace "latest" with a release version to lock into a specific release iam_service_id_name        = "my-iam-service-id" iam_service_id_tags        = ["my-iam-service-id-tag"] iam_service_id_description = "my-iam-service-id-description"
-  iam_service_policies       = var.iam_service_policies
+  iam_service_policies       = {
+                                my_policy_1 = {
+                                    roles = ["Viewer"]
+                                    tags  = ["iam-service-policy-1"]
                                 }
+                                my_policy_2 = {
+                                    roles = ["Viewer"]
+                                    tags  = ["iam-service-policy-2"]
+                                }
+                            }
+}
 ```

 ### Required IAM access policies

-If an account has service ID creation blocked (which an fscloud compliant account will), you need to explicitly grant “Service ID creator” to users in order to be able to grant access.
-For more information, see [Creating and working with service IDs](https://cloud.ibm.com/docs/account?topic=account-serviceids&interface=ui).
+All users have access to create a service ID in an account to which they are a member.
+However, to allow a user in an account access to view or manage a service ID that they did not personally create, they are required to have access with a role on the IAM identity service account management service.
+For more information, see [IAM identity service](https://cloud.ibm.com/docs/account?topic=account-account-services&interface=ui#identity-service-account-management).

+❗ If the Restrict service ID creation IAM account setting is enabled, then everyone in the account, including account owners, is blocked from creating service IDs unless they are assigned explicit access.
+For more information, see [Restricting users from creating service IDs](https://cloud.ibm.com/docs/account?topic=account-restrict-service-id-create&interface=ui).

 <!-- END MODULE HOOK -->
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements